cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ### Verification tests

-For single-coordinate Montgomery ladders on Montgomery curves verification tests according to {{verification}} SHALL consider the u coordinate values that encode a low-order point on either, the curve or the quadratic twist.
+For single-coordinate Montgomery ladders on Montgomery curves verification tests according to {{verification}} SHALL check for proper handling of the abort conditions, when a party is receiving u coordinate values that encode a low-order point on either, the curve or the quadratic twist.

-In addition to that in case of G_X25519 the tests SHALL also verify that the implementation of G.scalar\_mult\_vfy(y,g) produces the expected results for non-canonical u coordinate values with bit #255 set, which also encode low-order points.
+In addition to that in case of G_X25519 the tests SHALL also verify that the implementation of G.scalar\_mult\_vfy(y,g) produces the expected results for non-canonical u coordinate values with bit #255 set, which may also encode low-order points.

 Corresponding test vectors are provided in the appendix.